|

 The normal behavior of the XForm object is identical to that of

 the standard Form.Request object.
-This means that text is the normal
+This means that text is the

-an XField object.
+reference an XField object.
 To do this use code like this.

 Set theForm = Server.CreateObject("ABCUpload4.XForm")